Dehua, Quanzhou, Fujian Province, CHINA

 Selected results of her time in residence at Master Lin's studio in Dehua special, including precious ceremonial tea set designs, to be exhibited in September 2019 in Philadelphia at The Clay Studio to celebrate the close of her Visiting Artist Residency in an installation titled Tea Housing

-Special thanks to the Universe and ALL for this once in a lifetime opportunity!
+Special thanks to the Universe and ALL for this once in a lifetime opportunity, one that will be immortalized in pictured book entitled "MAKING CHINA IN CHINA"!

 Artist Statement of Candy Coated on artworks made during Blanc de Chine Artist Residency Award, China